LLNL/lbann/tools/compute_mean/README.txt

     h: the final crop height of image.
        (w and h are dictated whether by cropping images to the size)
     r: whether to randomize the crop position within the center region.
 (0|1)
-   rw: The width of the center region with respect to w after resizig the raw image.
+   rw: The width of the center region with respect to w after resizing the raw image.
    rh: The height of the center region with respect to h after resizing the raw image.
-       Raw image will be resized to an image of size rw x rh around the center, which covers area of the original image as much as possible while preseving the aspect ratio of object in the image.
+       Raw image will be resized to an image of size rw x rh around the center, which covers area of the original image as much as possible while preserving the aspect ratio of object in the image.
        When r rw and rh are omitted, it is assumed that r=0, rw=w, and rh=h.